michaelmarty/UniDec/readme.md

 ## Change Log

 v.
+1.0.8

+**Fixed Waters IM-MS conversion errors!**
+Thanks to Tim Allison for teaming up to track down the source of these problems.
+It should now work for any IM-MS file, but it will require 64-bit in everything.

+v.
 1.0.7

 Added a **mass tolerance on matching**.
 Now, matches that fail to come within a certain tolerance will be ignored.